aws-samples/aws-terraform-pipeline/README.md

 ## Deployment

+This module should be deployed to a separate repository.
+Segregation enables the pipeline to run commands against "your code" without affecting the pipeline infrastructure.

-The module is deployed from a separate `deploy` directory within your existing CodeCommit repo.
-This segregates your existing code from the pipeline.
+This deployment guide will use a `deploy` directory within your existing CodeCommit repo ("your repo"):

 ```
 your repo